aabdoo23/numdle/solver-test/README.md

-# Bulls and Cows Game Strategy Analyzer
+# Numdle Game Strategy Analyzer

-A Python project for analyzing optimal strategies for the 4-digit guessing game (Bulls and Cows variant) where:
+A Python project for analyzing optimal strategies for the 4-digit guessing game (Numdle variant) where:
 - **Strikes**: Correct digits in correct positions
 - **Balls**: Correct digits in wrong positions